Manaslu Circuit Trek - 15 Days

 Larke Pass (5106 meters)

-The trip to Manaslu Circuit will be incomplete with this mountain Manaslu pass, Larke Pass.
-Situated at the altitude of jaw-dropping 5,106 meters this is the highest altitude that you reach on this trek.
+The trip to Manaslu Circuit will be incomplete without this mountain, Manaslu Pass, and Larke Pass.
+Situated at the altitude of jaw-dropping 5,106 meters, this is the highest altitude that you reach on this trek.
 Even though it is challenging to reach here, the breathtaking view of the surrounding peaks, including Himlung, Cheo Himal, and Kang Guru, will amaze you.

 Mountain Tea Houses and Lodges